chennychenze/photography-portfolio/README.md

 # GRAYOUT

-A personal photography portfolio website
+## Description

+I created this personal photography portfolio website during the Summer of 2022 to showcase my favorite portraits I have done for potential clients in the future.
+I like the minimalist design with monochromatic colors on my website.

-## Website Link
+## Live Demo

 https://grayout.netlify.app/

 ![](grayout.jpg)

-## How to Install and Run the Project
+## Installation

 You'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

 ```bash